-- ATIS, AFIS (AK Only) or ASOS/AWOS frequencies (when available, ATIS or AFIS will be the only weather frequency/s published) - the Approach Control (APP CON) name and frequencies; when the approach service is provided by other than Approach Control, e.g. FSS (Radio), Tower, Center, the appropriate air traffic facility call name is provided. - the Control Tower (TWR) name and frequencies, to include Precision Radar Monitoring (PRM) and frequency Ground Control (CND CON) frequencies - Ground Control (GND CON) frequencies - Clearance Delivery (CLNC DEL) frequencies; where a Control Tower does not exist or is part-time, a remoted CLNC DEL may be listed. - Controller Pilot Data Link Communication (CPDLC) - Ground Communications Outlet (GCO) frequency - Common Traffic Advisory Frequency (CTAF), shown in parentheses when shares a frequency, e.g. UNICOM 122.8 (CTAF) - UNICOM or AUNICOM frequency
+- ATIS, D-ATIS, AFIS (AK Only) or ASOS/AWOS frequencies (when available, ATIS or AFIS will be the only local weather frequency/s published) - The primary Approach Control (APP CON) name and frequencies; when the primary approach service is provided by other than Approach Control, e.g. FSS (Radio), Tower, Center, the appropriate air traffic facility call name is provided - The Control Tower (TOWER) name and frequencies, to include Precision Radar Monitoring (PRM) and frequency - Ground Control (GND CON) frequencies - Clearance Delivery (CLNC DEL) frequencies; where a Control Tower does not exist or is part-time, a remoted CLNC DEL may be listed. - Ground Communications Outlet (GCO) frequency - Common Traffic Advisory Frequency (CTAF), shown in parentheses when shares a frequency, e.g. UNICOM 122.8 (CTAF) - UNICOM or AUNICOM frequency - Controller Pilot Data Link Communication (CPDLC)